IDPH Guidances Relating to the COVID-19 Outbreak

 This guidance addresses notification procedures by long-term care facilities to residents, residents’ family, guardians, or emergency contacts, and to staff members, when a resident or a staff member is diagnosed with COVID-19.
 This guidance also addresses notification to a resident’s family, guardian, or emergency contact when that resident has died from COVID-19.

-Long-term care facilities are facilities licensed by the Department of Public Health (DPH) and include, but are not limited to, skilled nursing facilities, nursing facilities, shelter care facilities, assisted living facilities, shared housing establishments, life care facilities, intermediate care facilities, medically complex facilities for the developmentally disabled, and specialized mental health rehabilitation facilities.
+Long-term care facilities are licensed by the Illinois Department of Public Health (IDPH) and include, but are not limited to, skilled nursing, nursing, shelter care, assisted living, shared housing, life care, intermediate care, specialized mental health rehabilitation, and medically complex facilities for the developmentally disabled

-This guidance provides recommendations on the cleaning and disinfection of rooms or areas of those with suspected or with confirmed COVID-19 have visited.
-It is aimed at limiting the survival of novel coronavirus in key environments.
-These recommendations will be updated if additional information becomes available.
+This guidance provides recommendations on the cleaning and disinfection of rooms or areas where those with suspected or confirmed COVID-19 have visited.
+It is aimed at limiting the survival of the virus that causes COVID-19 in key environments.
+These recommendations will be updated when additional information becomes available.
 CDC Guidance can be found here

-If you have a fever, cough or shortness of breath but have not been around anyone with diagnosed COVID-19, follow the steps below to help prevent your infection from spreading to people in your home and community.
+If you have symptoms of COVID-19, get in touch with your health care provider within 24 hours and follow the steps below to help prevent your infection from spreading to people in your home and community.

 Could I have COVID-19?

-The most common symptoms of COVID-19 are fever, cough and shortness of breath.
-Other symptoms may include chills, muscle pain, headache, sore throat and new loss of taste or smell.
-If you have these symptoms, even if you have not been around anyone with COVID-19, you may have COVID-19 or another respiratory virus.
-COVID-19 is circulating in many communities in Illinois but other respiratory viruses may be circulating in your community as well.
+People with COVID-19 have had a wide range of symptoms from mild to severe, which can appear 2-14 days after exposure to the virus, and include fever or chills, cough, shortness of breath, muscle pain, fatigue, headache, congestion or runny nose, sore throat, new loss of taste or smell, nausea, vomiting, or diarrhea.
+If you have any of these symptoms, even if you are not aware of being around anyone with COVID-19, you may have COVID-19 or another respiratory virus.
+COVID-19 is circulating in many communities, but other respiratory viruses also may be present in your community.

 Should I get tested for COVID-19?